Continual Learning in 3D Point Clouds: Employing Spectral Techniques for Exemplar Selection: Introduction

 \section{Introduction}

-In recent years, deep learning for point cloud processing has become a key focus in computer vision research due to its wide range of applications\cite{guo2020deep,xiao2024survey}.
+\AC{In recent years, deep learning for point cloud processing has become a key focus in computer vision research due to its wide range of applications\cite{guo2020deep,xiao2024survey}.
 However, much of the progress has been made under idealized conditions.
 In real-world applications, gathering data for all object classes simultaneously is often impractical.
 Typically, models are initially trained on a large dataset for specific classes, known as the base task, to develop a baseline model.
 As new data for additional classes—referred to as novel tasks—becomes available, the model needs to be updated incrementally.
-However, retraining the model with both base and novel data is often not feasible due to hardware limitations or privacy concerns.
+However, retraining the model with both base and novel data is often infeasible due to hardware limitations or privacy concerns.
 This leads to the problem of \textit{catastrophic forgetting}\cite{kemker2018forgetting}, where the model loses its ability to recognize previously learned classes when adapting to new ones.
 Continual learning offers a solution by enabling models to learn from new data while retaining knowledge of prior tasks, which is critical for adaptive applications.
-While continual learning has been extensively studied for 2D images, its application to 3D point cloud data remains largely underexplored.
+While continual learning has been extensively studied for 2D images, its application to 3D point cloud data remains largely underexplored.}

-3D data representation poses significant challenges compared to 2D data due to the irregular structure of point clouds, which lack the uniformity of pixel grids in images.
-This makes it difficult to apply traditional CNNs, which are designed for structured data like pixel grids.
-Instead, specialized techniques such as PointNet\cite{qi2016pointnet}, PointNet++\cite{NIPS2017_pointNet++}, and graph neural networks \cite{shi2020pointgnn,wang2019_DGCNN,yang2018foldingnet} are used to handle the 3D data.
+3D data representation poses significant challenges compared to 2D due to the irregular structure of point clouds, which lack the uniformity of pixel grids in images.
+This makes it difficult to apply traditional CNNs, designed for structured data like pixel grids.
+Instead, specialized techniques such as PointNet\cite{qi2016pointnet}, PointNet++\cite{NIPS2017_pointNet++}, and graph neural networks (GNNs)\cite{shi2020pointgnn,wang2019_DGCNN,yang2018foldingnet} are used to handle the non-Euclidean nature of 3D data.
 Additionally, the 3D domain suffers from resource scarcity and limited datasets, with ModelNet40\cite{wu20153d} being significantly smaller and less diverse than 2D datasets like ImageNet\cite{deng2009imagenet}.
 This limitation hampers the ability of 3D models to learn robust and distinct features, complicating classification tasks.\cite{cheraghian2020transductive,ye2023closer,guo2020deep}

 The unique characteristics of 3D point clouds directly affect the performance of memory-based continual learning methods, where a few exemplars from old classes are stored to aid future learning stages.
 Traditional exemplar selection methods, such as \textit{herding} \cite{Rebuffi_2017_CVPR}, become ineffective due to the irregular and multimodal nature of 3D feature spaces.
 Moreover, exemplar selection must consider the geometry and structural properties specific to point clouds to be effective. \cref{fig:tsne_plane_cluster} provides an illustration of this phenomenon.